alecristia/mandy_ipadvocabtest/README.md

 Run `gulp build`, which prepares the app for release and creates a zip archive (`app.zip`, in the project directory), then manually upload this archive to PhoneGap Build to package the app.

 See [PhoneGap Build documentation](http://docs.build.phonegap.com) for more information.

+##current possible issues 29/30/2018
+bower@1.8.4: We don't recommend using Bower for new projects.
+Please consider Yarn and Webpack or Parcel.
+You can read how to migrate legacy project here: https://bower.io/blog/2017/how-to-migrate-away-from-bower/
+/usr/local/bin/bower -> /usr/local/lib/node_modules/bower/bin/bower
+/usr/local/lib